-Without doubt, the best diving site in Thailand is Richelieu Rock.
+Without a doubt, the best diving site in Thailand is Richelieu Rock.
 Ever since Jacques Cousteau first discovered this underwater pinnacle several decades ago divers from all around the world have agreed that there is no better dive site in the Kingdom.
 While some local diving professionals have a soft spot for Koh Tachai or Hin Daeng, the general consensus is that Richelieu Rock has just too much good stuff on any given day to be knocked off of its throne.
-There are several factors why Richelieu Rock is so special, but it is worth noting its few drawbacks.

 Its location is perfect for great scuba diving experiences.
 Richelieu Rock is located far from the mainland or any other islands, and it is surrounded by deep water.
 Therefore, currents push cooler nutrient-rich water up to the reef’s pinnacle, and that enables the marine life here to flourish.
 Also, with nothing else around, life condenses here as it is a home, a haven, a cleaning station, and somewhere for predatory species to feed.

 You can get to Richelieu Rock either by a liveaboard dive boat or a day trip dive boat.
 Most liveaboard trips are combined with trip trips to other dive sites such as Surin Islands and Similan Islands.
 The liveaboard trips are usually around 4 nights on board.

 Things to know about getting to Richelieu Rock

 Richelieu Rock is often referred to as 'fish soup' because it's common to be surrounded by thousands of fish, and many different species.
 Even when the sea conditions are not ideal, you can be guaranteed to see lots of life here, and that includes special species.
 When the sea is clear, it's hard to know where to look.